kengraf/nadialin/website/docs/hunter_readme.md

 > Rules are not necessarily sacred, principles are. - Franklin D. Roosevelt

 > I follow three rules: Do the right thing, do the best you can, and always show people you care. - Lou Holtz
 - The machines you are given will die at the end of the event sooooo....
-Yes you can: `rm -rf /` or `:(){ :|:& };:` but it not in your best interest.
+Yes you can: `rm -rf /` or `:(){ :|:& };:` but it is not in your best interest.
 Destroying things will only take away your opportunity to score more points.

 > "Hell, there are no rules here - we're trying to accomplish something." - Thomas A. Edison
 - Feel free to experiment, no one is going to be upset at the end of the event if a machine is not working.

 ## Creating your back door
 - The event admin determines the virtual machine size, OS, and command shell.
-The default is t3.micro, running AWS Linux 2023, and /bin/bash
+The default is t3.micro, running AWS Linux 2023, and scripts assume /bin/bash
 - You can assume the OS is current and fully patched.
 - When a VM is created a shell script referred to as USER-DATA is executed.
 The script executes with root permission.
 Example:
 ```
+#!/bin/bash
 # Setup web server
 yum install -y nginx
 /bin/systemctl start nginx.service